drush-ops/drush/docs/commands.md

 Commandfiles that don't ship inside Drupal modules are called 'global' commandfiles.
 See the examples/Commands folder for examples.
 In general, its better to use modules to carry your Drush commands.
 If you still prefer using a global commandfiles, please note:

-1. The file's fully qualifed namespace should be `\Drush\Commands`.
+1. The file's fully qualified namespace should be `\Drush\Commands`.
 1. The filename must be have a name like Commands/FooCommands.php
     1. The prefix `Foo` can be whatever string you want.
 The file must end in `Commands.php`
     1. The enclosing directory must be named `Commands`